adabwana/html/README.md

 1. Go to your repository on GitHub
 2. Click on the "Settings" tab
 3. Scroll down to "Pages" section
-4. Under "Source", select "GitHub Actions"
+4. Under "Source", select "Deploy from a branch"
-5. The workflow file we created will automatically deploy your site
+5. Under "Branch", select "master" and "/ (root)"
+6. Click "Save"

 ### Step 4: Access Your Site

-Wait a few minutes for the GitHub Actions workflow to complete, then visit: `https://yourusername.github.io/html-learning-journey/`
+Wait a few minutes, then visit: `https://yourusername.github.io/html-learning-journey/`

-**Note**: With GitHub Actions, your site will automatically redeploy every time you push changes to the main branch!
+**Note**: Your site will automatically update every time you push changes to the master branch!

 ## 📚 Learning Guide